 With JD’s global platform, foreign brands can take full advantage of JD’s excellent logistics system, reaching numerous consumers in the Chinese marketplace.

-Chinese Online Marketplace for Lifestyle and Fashion Brands
+Chinese Online Marketplaces for Lifestyle and Fashion Brands

-Xiaohongshu, or Little Red Book, or RED for short, is the pioneer for social shopping in the Chinese marketplace, with about 148 million active users (as of November 2021).
-90% of RED users are under 34, and 64% of the user’s base is feminine for 33% of male users which is a significant increase compared to 2019 where most users were women (Nov 2021).
+Xiaohongshu, or Little Red Book, or RED for short, is the pioneer of social shopping in the Chinese marketplace, with about 148 million active users (as of November 2021).
+90% of RED users are under 34, and 64% of the user base is feminine for 33% of male users which is a significant increase compared to 2019 when most users were women (Nov 2021).

 RED combines Instagram-like features, like layouts and filters as well as comments and other community engagement tools, with its shopping platform.
 Because of this, RED grew in popularity among the young users of the marketplace in China, where there is an emphasis on finding the best and must-products for fashion and lifestyle.